Samleo8/112AnimalRacers/README.md

     Left-click and drag to move; alt-drag to rotate; ctrl-drag to zoom
  - [Backspace] Pause the game without showing the help screen.
     This allows for debugging when you want to pause the game and use "god mode" to see items on the screen
+ - [\ (Backslash)] Toggle the printing of debugging statements
  - [Space] In the start screens, press space to skip to the next screen (this is hinted in the GUI)

 ## Credits